oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 @EnableTransactionManagement
 public class SpringBootPostgressqlApplication {

     public static void main(String[] args) {
         SpringApplication.run(SpringBootPostgressqlApplication.class, args);
     }
 }
 ```

 Configuration annotations in Spring allow you to set up your application using _type safe_ code.
-This means if something becomes inconsistent with your configuration, the it will show compilation errors.
+This means if something becomes inconsistent with your configuration, it will show compilation errors.
 The feature is a nice evolution from the older XML-based configuration Spring used to have.
 Previously, it was possible to get runtime errors since XML and your code was not linked.

 Update `/src/main/resources/application.properties` to define your database connection properties: